WMJX: Christmas music

 For much of the early 2000s (except for 2005), WMJX was one of the very few AC stations not to broadcast wall-to-wall Christmas music during the weeks leading up to Christmas.
 In 2005, WMJX joined the bandwagon and broadcast an all-Christmas format from the day after Thanksgiving through December 25, 2005.
 It did not do so again until 2012 (choosing to change to Christmas music on December 5, 2012), although then-sister station WROR-FM broadcast an all-Christmas format during the holidays from 2007 to 2011.
 However, during a 24-hour period from 6 p.m.
 Christmas Eve to 6 p.m.
 Christmas Day, WMJX presents a commercial free program called The Magic Of Christmas.
 Since 2013, WMJX flips to Christmas music on the Friday before Thanksgiving.
-For the 2020 holiday season, WMJX flipped to Christmas music approximately two weeks before Thanksgiving, on November 13, most likely in light of the ongoing Coronavirus pandemic and many crises that have occurred in the year 2020.
+For the 2020 holiday season, WMJX flipped to Christmas music approximately two weeks before Thanksgiving, on November 13, most likely in light of the COVID-19 pandemic and many crises that occurred in the year 2020.